JustYummy/subtitle-making-by-force/README.md

 ## How to use?
 Run the script on the CMD like this:
 ```
-python3 scriptPath inputSubtitlePath
+python3 scriptPath inputSubt
+lePath
 ```

 <img src="https://github.com/JustYummy/subtitle-making-with-force/blob/master/Pic/pic.png" width = "600" alt="pic" align=center />
 Alfter that you will receive the file path.
-Of cause it in the same folder as the input file path.
+Of cause it's in the same folder as the input file path.
 <img src="https://github.com/JustYummy/subtitle-making-with-force/blob/master/Pic/pic2.png" width = "600" alt="pic2" align=center />
 And the output file like this: